 “We’re seeing a big boom in gardening like we haven’t seen before,” says Walter Reeves, who’s known as the “most respected gardening guru in the Southeast.”

 “I started in the garden as soon as I was old enough to pull weeds,” he says.
 Decades later, Reeves, who’s known on television and radio as “The Georgia Gardener,” has become a voice on which gardeners from novice to master have come to depend.

 The one group Reeves says is converting to green thumbs more than any other: millennials.
-And he’s not alone; a special report by the National Gardening Association conducted over a five-year period (2008-2013) saw a 63 percent spike in the number of millennial gardeners – the largest of any segment reported.
+And he’s not alone; the 2016 National Gardening Survey found that millennials are largely responsible for the growth in gardening, and that 76% of all U.S. households participated in lawn and garden activities.
 While the irony is apparent (millennials are better-known for their rampant technology use), it is no surprise to Reeves.

 “This generation is interested in healthy food and knowing where their food is coming from,” he says.

 But tracing food back to its roots is not the only benefit.
 The hobby has been shown to increase mental health and boost physical activity.
 With the potential health benefits, it’s no surprise millennials are fueling the gardening revolution.

 “It’s all about the superfoods,” says Reeves.
 “People are definitely interested in how to grow them.”